Iris nelsonii: Pollination

 Iris nelsonii, due to its hybrid origin, has been well documented and observed.
 This research found that the iris was most commonly visited by Archilochus colubris (ruby-throated hummingbird), then other pollinators include butterflies, wasps, and bee species.
 It was found that hummingbirds did not show an initial preference for either flower when they entered multi-species arrays.
 But when a hummingbird first visited an Iris nelsonii flower to collect pollen, it then visited another Iris nelsonii flower significantly more than expected (more than chance), revealing a flower constancy that may result in reproductive isolation between these species of iris.
 Hummingbirds readily transferred pollen analogues both within and between species, so despite their morphological differences, mechanical isolation does not result in reproductive isolation of these species.

 This also means that pollinator isolation may be important in preventing hybridization between Iris nelsonii and its geographically closest progenitor species, Iris hexagona.

-Further research found that some hybrid flowers may be as equally as attractive to pollinators as pure species flowers; also that Iris brevicaulis and Iris hexagona are primarily pollinated by bumblebees.
+Further research found that some hybrid flowers may be just as attractive to pollinators as pure species flowers; also that Iris brevicaulis and Iris hexagona are primarily pollinated by bumblebees.
 Also Iris fulva is primary pollinated by hummingbirds.